 Here we’ll have a look at some of the main things you need to consider when planning your honeymoon to Tahiti and French Polynesia.

-Getting To Tahiti
+Getting to Your Tahiti Honeymoon

 Located in the middle of the Pacific Ocean and stretching for more than 1,200 miles, Tahiti is the largest and most populated of the 118 islands that comprise French Polynesia.
 This remote overseas collectivity of France is divided into 5 groups and Tahiti is in the Society Islands, an archipelago that also includes the famous Bora Bora and Moorea, among others.